LilaShiba/bespoke-ai-tools/README.md

 | ![Before Bin](https://github.com/LilaShiba/sp00kyvectors/raw/main/imgs/beforebin.png) | ![After Bin](https://github.com/LilaShiba/sp00kyvectors/raw/main/imgs/afterbin.png) |
 | ![Vector Projections](https://github.com/LilaShiba/sp00kyvectors/raw/main/imgs/output_add.png) | ![Normalize](https://github.com/LilaShiba/sp00kyvectors/raw/main/imgs/output.png) |

+## 🧹 Dirty Data?
+No Problem!

+Easily load and align mismatched CSV files.
+This utility intelligently collects, normalizes, and organizes messy datasets — so you can focus on the analysis, not the cleanup. 🚀

+This function ```python Vector.load_folder ``` loads a folder of CSV files with potentially mismatched or missing columns,
+aligns all columns based on their headers, and combines them into a single clean DataFrame.
+Missing columns in any file are automatically filled with `NaN` values to maintain consistency.

+Perfect for messy datasets where CSVs don't share the exact same structure!

+# 🎛️⚙️✨ Granular Control?
+No Problem!
 ## 🧠 Features

 - 🧮 **Vector Magic**: